wrana-lab/SPARSEQ_BARCODES/README.md

 # SPARSEQ_BARCODES
-Sub-version of SPARseq pipeline designed to handle specialized paired-end data with 5bp barcodes for tracking well-to-well spread of reads.
-Outputs the same files as the normal SPARseq pipeline with additional outputs related to well barcodes.

 This is the pipeline for testing barcoded clinical samples to assess barcode contamination across wells.
 It is a sub-version of SPARseq pipeline designed to handle specialized paired-end data with 5bp barcodes for tracking well-to-well spread of reads.
 Outputs the same files as the normal SPARseq pipeline with additional outputs related to the barcode contents per sample.